Starting your Literature Review

 Track these annotations in your spreadsheet.

 There are also reference managers (Zotero, Mendeley, EndNote) for those who like tools for everything.
-We find spreadsheets simple enough and google sheets is usable anywhere.
+We find spreadsheets simple enough and Google Sheets can be used anywhere.

 Write Section by Section

-1. Start each section with a mini-intro: define the theme or method.
+1. Start each section with a mini-intro that states the section’s main theme or idea.

 2. Make sure to synthesize, don’t summarize—explain how studies relate, contrast, or build on each other.